Knoxville

 What is the average home price in Knoxville?

-The average home price in Knoxville is $566,000.
-Home prices range from $89,000 to a luxurious $9.9 million, providing options for various budgets.
+The average home price in Knoxville is $580,000.
+Prices range from $110,000 to $9.9 million, offering options for various budgets.

 What schools serve Knoxville?